TelemarkAlpint/slingsby/salt/README.md

 syncdb is only called on provision runs where slingsby is already installed (that is, everyone after the first one).
 So the first time you're setting up a server you'll have to run `grunt build provision deploy provision`.

+It's of uttermost importance that files with sensitive data (such as API_KEYS or similar) are managed with the show_diff-flag set to False.
+Failing to do so might expose the keys in the travis build log.
+Silencing all output from the provisioning at Travis might be another way to enforce this, but that would kill the entire log, which might be nice to have.

 [1]: http://www.theregister.co.uk/2013/03/18/servers_pets_or_cattle_cern/